omniflex-io/omniflex-express-todo-list-boiler/modules/todo-lists/USE_CASES.md

 - Archived lists are not shown in the main view
 - Archived lists can be viewed by members
 - Only owners can manage list settings
+- Non-owners attempting to archive a list will receive a 404 response (not 403) to prevent information leakage about list existence

 ## Item Management